The K"ahler-Ricci flow with Log Canonical Singularities: A degenerate parabolic equation

+From this and the initial lower bound \eqref{eq:initial lb1}, we may conclude the theorem by a maximum principle argument as in the proof of Lemma \ref{lem-upper 1}. }\end{proof}

-The theorem then follows from integration of the above inequality and the initial lower bound \eqref{eq:initial lb1}. \end{proof} This theorem informs us that $\varphi'_{l,u,v,\tilde{\e}}$ is uniformly locally bounded away from the non-ample locus $\tilde{E}.$ In the uniqueness section furthermore we will show that the corresponding solution to \eqref{eq:ma flow 1} is uniformly locally bounded away from the log canonical locus.
+This theorem informs us that $\varphi'_{l,v,\e}$ is uniformly locally bounded away from $\tilde{E}.$ In \S 4.4 we will further show that the corresponding solution to \eqref{eq:ma flow 1} is uniformly locally bounded away from the log canonical locus.

-To establish the existence of the solution to \eqref{eq:ma flow 1}, or equivalently \eqref{eq:ma flow 2}, from the compactness of solutions to \eqref{eq:ma flow 4}, we still need to derive a uniform high order estimates for solutions to \eqref{eq:ma flow 4} which we do in the following sub subsections.
+To establish the existence of the solution to \eqref{eq:ma flow 1}, or equivalently \eqref{eq:ma flow 2} from the compactness of solutions to \eqref{eq:ma flow 4}, we still need to derive uniform high order estimates for solutions to \eqref{eq:ma flow 4} which we do in the following sub subsections.
 The main idea will be similar to \cite{CLS,ST3}.

-\subsubsection{Upper and lower bounds on $\dot\varphi'_{l,u,v,\tilde{\e}}$}
+\subsubsection{Upper and lower bounds on $\dot\varphi'_{l,v,\e}$}

-We begin with the following estimate for the time derivative of $\varphi'_{l,u,v,\tilde{\e}}:$ \begin{lemma} There exist $C_{1\de},C_{2\de}>0$ depending only on $\de, T'$ such that on $(X'\setminus\tilde{E})\times(0,T'],$ we have
+We begin with the following estimate for the time derivative of $\varphi'_{l,v,\e}:$ \begin{lemma} There exist $c_1 ,c_2>0$ depending only on $\de, T'$ such that on $(X'\setminus\tilde{E})\times(0,T'],$ we have